VelasGui83/ARGES/README.md

 ## Format<br/>
 Gene entries were named as "AMRG.gc.v3.gene_X" where X represents a unique numerical identifier.
 In file "ARGES.gc.v3.correspondance.headers" is composed of two columns, the first one determines the original header (previous to unique numerical identifier) and a second column corresponding the numerical identifier in order to be able to know the original name if needed.
 ## Results<br/>
-Files included in the folder Results include MMseqs2 search of sequences between ARGES catalogue and three marine gene catalogues (Malaspina, Tara Oceans and BBMO).
+Files included in the folder "Results" include MMseqs2 search of sequences, after filtering, between ARGES catalogue and three marine gene catalogues (Malaspina, Tara Oceans and BBMO).
+Information is in csv format (coma separated values) and can be opened using excel.
 ## ARGES Team<br/>
 ARGES catalogue is maintained by a group of researchers.
 Can be contacted:
 - Daniel Velasco Guisado